Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models: Results

 We first show that we can use Task Tokens to effectively adapt MaskedMimic to downstream tasks.
 For each downstream task, we train a unique task encoder.
 In the Reach, Direction, and Steering environments, we also use the joint conditioning presented in MaskedMimic (we test the effect of this choice in \cref{appendix:ablation}).
 Visualizations of the resulting motions can be seen in \cref{figure:mainvis}.

 We present the numerical results in \cref{tab:table_1}.
-The results show that Task Tokens obtains a high score across the majority of environments, with PULSE, MaskedMimic Fine-Tune and PureRL obtaining higher scores on the Strike task.
-Although fine-tuning leads to comparable results, similarly to PureRL, it lacks in human-like motion quality.
-These claims are demonstrated in \cref{res:humnastudy}.
+The results show that Task Tokens obtains a high score across the majority of environments, with PULSE, MaskedMimic Fine-Tune, and PureRL obtaining higher scores on the Strike task.
 Moreover, in \cref{fig:convergence}, we present the evaluated success rate during training.
 Here, we observe that Task Tokens converges within approximately 50 million steps, while PULSE reaches the same performance around 300 million steps.
 To achieve these results, Task Tokens requires training an encoder with \textasciitilde{}200k parameters, whereas PULSE and MaskedMimic Fine-Tune require 9.3M and 25M parameters, higher by factors of $\times 46.5$ and $\times 125$ respectively.

-These results show that Task Tokens can effectively and efficiently be used to adapt BFMs, like MaskedMimic, to new and previously unseen tasks.
+This efficiency is critical in real-world settings where training large models is expensive.
+Our approach scales to many tasks with minimal additional overhead.
+These results show that Task Tokens can \textit{effectively} and \textit{efficiently} be used to adapt BFMs, like MaskedMimic, to new unseen tasks.